-The Luftwaffe bombs and damages 6914 ton British tanker Cape Verde in the middle of St. George's Channel off Wexford.
-The Cape Verde makes it to port.
+The Luftwaffe bombs and damages 6914-ton British tanker Cape Verde in the middle of St. George's Channel off Wexford.
+Cape Verde makes it to port.

 The first steps of Operation Principal take place.
 This is a projected attack on French battleship Dunkerque.
 The force is led by battlecruiser HMS Renown and aircraft carriers Ark Royal and Furious.
 This operation is based on spy information that the French ship is about to leave port.

-German 8820 ton Dithmarschen-class fleet-replenishment tanker ("trosschiff," combining the roles fulfilled by tanker, repair ship, ammunition ship and dry cargo ship) Ermland completes its long journey from Japan, arriving at Bordeaux.
+German 8820 ton Dithmarschen-class fleet-replenishment tanker ("trosschiff," combining the roles fulfilled by tanker, a repair ship, ammunition ship, and dry cargo ship) Ermland completes its long journey from Japan, arriving at Bordeaux.